I Hate Debt, But the Reasons Why Might Surprise You

 Rule Two: Embrace Your True Expenses is assigning money you have now for expenses that will happen later.
 It helps you smooth out large, irregular expenses so that you’re prepared.

-Debt payments, on the other hand, are using money you have now for expenses that have already happened.
+Debt repayment, on the other hand, uses money you have now for expenses that have already happened.
 When I rail against debt, that’s what I’m thinking about.
 I want you making choices for what’s happening now and in the future, not the past.

 Debt Leaves You Without an Umbrella on a Rainy Day